Save Sledge Forest

 To date, no policymaker questions have been asked or answered about risk, public safety, and environmental protections.
 Legal loopholes in county planning excludes county taxpayers from the opportunity to have their concerns heard by policymakers.

 Make your voice heard while you can.
-Sign our petition and help Save Sledge Forest—our future generation’s by-right natural heritage.
+Sign our petition, donate to the cause, and help Save Sledge Forest—our future generation’s by-right natural heritage.